Public Board Meeting

 The Board of Trustees is a governing body of the Montessori Regional Charter School and is bound to represent the interests of the owners of the school – the taxpayers of the State of Pennsylvania.

-In representing the taxpayers, the Board of Trustees is responsible for ensuring that the school is fulfilling its legal responsibilities and, notably, oversees the financial operation to guarantee that the schools finances are sound, efficient and ethical.
-In doing so, the Board is governed by Pennsylvania law, the Pennsylvania Department of Education and our Charter.
+The Board of Trustees is responsible for ensuring that the school is fulfilling its legal responsibilities and oversees the financial operation to guarantee that the school’s finances are sound, efficient and ethical.

-In fulfilling our role, the Board of Trustees is also responsible for establishing long-term goals and objectives that are in line with the stated mission of the Charter and best educational practices.
+The Board of Trustees is also responsible for establishing long-term goals and objectives that are in line with the stated mission of the Charter.

-In accomplishing these objectives, the Board operates as a group.
-No individual Board member has any authority or power to make decisions alone.
-In fact, individual Board members are prohibited from discussing Board business with any member of the public or from representing themselves as the Board outside the scope of the Board Meetings.
+The Board operates as a group.
+Individual Board members are prohibited from discussing Board business with any member of the public or from representing themselves as the Board outside the scope of the Board Meetings.

-- Comments must be confined to three minutes – you will be advised when your time is up and will be asked to return to your seat.
+- Comments must be confined to three minutes – you will be advised when your time is up.

 - Public comments represent the individual speaker’s viewpoint.
 The Board will not consider a speaker to be representing anyone’s views but their own.